Proof note

 A practical web foundation for discovery.

-The work included moving the site onto self-managed hosting, setting up HTTPS, improving crawlability, adding structured data, generating a sitemap, publishing llms.txt, and creating an ongoing backlog for AI discoverability work.
+The work included moving the site onto self-managed hosting, setting up HTTPS, improving crawlability, adding structured data, generating a sitemap, publishing llms.txt, and creating an ongoing backlog for online findability work.

 Why it matters